Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Collision Avoidance Maneuver Design

 \subsection{Convex Problem Formulation}

-As described in the introduction, three main steps are required to formulate the \gls{cam} design problem as a convex optimization one.
+As described in the introduction, three main steps are required to formulate the \gls{cam} design as a \gls{socp} problem.
 Firstly, in Sec. \ref{losslessConv} the objective function and the constraints on the velocity magnitude are reformulated by introducing slack variables and lossless convexification.
-Afterward, the dynamics of the problem are linearized in Sec. \ref{dynLinear}, followed by constraints linearization in Sec. \ref{consLin}.
-Only the constraint on the squared Mahalanobis distance is taken into account as this type of constraint is effectively handled by a projection and linearization approach \cite{Mao2017}.
-The details of the resolution algorithm are then presented in Sec. \ref{scvx}.
+Afterward, the dynamics are linearized in Sec. \ref{dynLinear}, followed by constraints linearization in Sec. \ref{consLin}.
+Only the constraint on the squared Mahalanobis distance is taken into account as this type of constraint is handled by a projection and linearization approach \cite{Mao2017}.
+The details of the algorithm are then presented in Sec. \ref{scvx}.